harpman71/blog-react/README.md

 # Blog React v 1.0

 Blog developed from the project of the CSS layout course in Platzi.
-In the same implement the Sass preprocessor seen in another course of the same platform and I use React for its implementation.
+In it I implement Sass and React, technologies applied in other courses of the same platform.

 ## Available Scripts